MediaComem/comem-travel-log-ionic-setup/README.md

 ];
 ```

-Then, use the `ionic generate` command to recreate the `Layout` page.
+Then, use the `ionic generate` command to create the `Layout` page.

 ```bash
 $> ionic generate page Layout